brevdev/ci-nvcf/README.md

 ## Getting Started

 1. **NGC Setup**:

-> Using workflows to automatically push to NGC will differ depending on your current container CI.
-Take a look at `docs/container-ci-setup.md` for some inspiration.
     - Push your **Container Image** to the NGC Private Registry (nvcr.io) correlated to your org and/or team.
     - If necessary, push any referenced **Models** to the NGC Private Registry.
+    - Note: Using workflows to automatically push to NGC will differ depending on your current container CI.
+Take a look at `docs/container-ci-setup.md` for some inspiration.

 2. **Repository Configuration**:
     - Clone this repository into your Github account